Photo credit: Eric Venturini. Courtesy University of Maine Pollination Security Project.

 In the fall of 2006, beekeepers first started noticing unusually high levels of overwintering mortality in their hives.
 The term colony collapse disorder (CCD) was coined to denote the phenomenon that researchers generally agree is being caused by a multitude of factors, including parasites, viruses, stress, and pesticides.

-Regardless of the root causes, the number of honeybee hives that growers can rent for pollination also continues to decline.
+Regardless of the root causes, the number of honeybee hives that growers can rent for pollination has continued to decline.
 This decrease becomes even more concerning with the increasing trend for acreages of crops that require pollinators.
 This mismatch between the supply of pollinators and our demand for them has caused an increase in the prices farmers pay to rent honeybee hives.
-California almond growers that used to pay $60 per hive in 2002 now pay over $200.
-In Maine, blueberry growers that paid $45 per hive in 2000 now pay over $100.
+California almond growers who used to pay $60 per hive in 2002 now pay over $200.
+In Maine, blueberry growers who paid $45 per hive in 2000 now pay anywhere between $85 and $135 and up.
 Pollination problems have hit the pocketbooks of farmers.

 Apple production in China offers us a compelling example.
 In certain regions of Sichuan, China, wild bees have virtually disappeared.
 Chinese apple growers in this province now pollinate each and every blossom by hand.
 As you can imagine, it would be difficult if not impossible to run a profitable farm in the United States if all pollination were done by hand.
 Nonetheless, farmers are an imaginative bunch.
 Although honeybees are still available to American growers, many are thinking ahead and taking steps to secure the future of pollination on their farms.